James Parsons (rugby union): Career

 He was first selected for North Harbour in 2007 and went on to become a centurion for the province.
 In 2012 he debuted for the Blues in Super Rugby, his first game being against the Highlanders.

 After being called up to the All Blacks squad as injury cover, he made his international debut against Scotland on 15 November 2014.
 Parsons is one of eight All Blacks to have come from the Takapuna Rugby Club.

 In 2015, he gave up his starting spot to the retiring Keven Mealamu in his 50th appearance for the Blues against Highlanders at Eden Park.
 Parsons would take over as the captain of the Blues the following year.

-Parsons was re-selected for New Zealand in 2016, following the injury of Nathan Harris, playing off the bench against Australia in Westpac Stadium for the Bledisloe Series.
-Parsons was later injured himself at a training session, preventing any further game time that year.
-In the same year he won Blues Player of the Year.
+Parsons was recalled to the New Zealand team in 2016 due to Nathan Harris's injury, where he played as a substitute against Australia at Westpac Stadium during the Bledisloe Series.
+However, his season was cut short when he suffered an injury during a training session, preventing him from playing further that year.
+Additionally, he was honored as the Blues Player of the Year in the same season.

-In 2019 Parsons re-signed with the Blues until 2021.
+In 2019, Parsons re-signed with the Blues until 2021.

 In January 2021, Parsons announced his retirement from rugby, on medical advice.